utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ## What you will learn

 > This is a detailed assignment that walks you through each step, explaining concepts along the way.
-You may want to review the [Basic Functions of Data Journalism] (LINK TK) as you go along.
+You may want to review the [Basic Data Journalism Functions](https://github.com/utdata/rwd-mastery-assignments#basic-data-journalism-functions) as you go along.

 We'll be using Workbench to practice importing data from a URL, filter, select, group, aggregate and make some very simple charts.
 We'll also have have a short writing assignment.